SushiFu/The-Danger-Zone/README.md

-# The Danger Zone
+Git Repository of The Danger Zone Game developed by SimplyUs team.

-A 2D platform shooter game:
-- Windows, MacOs, Unix/Linux
-- Powered by Monogame

-# Dependencies
-- Mono Runtime
-- Monogame framework
+Bullshit Team Ever.

+A TPS Shoot Game.